TosbackCgusBridge-Bot/CGUs-versions/Nickjr/Privacy Policy.md

 With respect to the Tracking Technologies set by Third Party Advertising Service Providers and advertisers (and outside the control of the Nickelodeon Sites), you have a number of options:

-*   You can opt-out of the use of information for these advertising purposes by two such Third Party Advertising Service Providers, Demdex and DoubleClick by using those Providers’ opt-out tools.
-You can access Demdex’s tool at http://www.donottarget.com/ and DoubleClick’s at http://www.google.com/intl/en/privacy/ads/.
+*   You can opt-out of the use of information for these advertising purposes by two such Third Party Advertising Service Providers, Adobe and DoubleClick by using those Providers’ opt-out tools.
+You can access Adobe’s tool at http://www.donottarget.com/ and DoubleClick’s at http://www.google.com/intl/en/policies/technologies/ads/.
 We also may from time to time permit other Third Party Advertising Service Providers and Advertisers to collect Information on the Nickelodeon Sites.
 Some of these Providers and Advertisers may participate in the Network Advertising Initiative’s Opt-Out Tool and/or the Self-Regulatory Program for Online Behavioral Advertising Please click on the links to these tools to learn more about your choices.

 *   Please note the following with respect to opting out of Tracking Technologies set by Third Party Advertising Service Providers and advertisers: